 How many different kinds of lotion do you have?

-There are 6 kinds of lotion, all are for everyday use and can be used all over the body, but, if you use it on your face, please choose "Unscented" for your fragrance choice.
+There are 4 kinds of lotion, all are for everyday use and can be used all over the body, but, if you use it on your face, please choose "Unscented" for your fragrance choice (my favorite is the goat milk cream).
+All are paraben-free and cruelty-free.

 What is the difference between the lotions?

-I have 4 medium lotions (goat milk cream, whipped body souffle, shea butter cream and tropical butter cream) and 2 body butters (98% natural and a solid lotion).
+I have 1 light lotion (whipped body souffle) and 3 medium lotions (goat milk cream, shea butter cream and tropical butter cream).

 Lotions, Creams & Butters 101